Bone Density Scan (cont.)

 Catherine Burt Driver, MD, is board certified in internal medicine and rheumatology by the American Board of Internal Medicine.
 Dr. Driver is a member of the American College of Rheumatology.
 She currently is in active practice in the field of rheumatology in Mission Viejo, Calif., where she is a partner in Mission Internal Medical Group.

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 - Bone density scan facts

 - What is the relationship between BMD and fracture risk?

 - What are other methods of measuring BMD?

-- How often should DEXA scans be repeated to monitor treatment?
+- How often should DXA scans be repeated to monitor treatment?